 I am either a first-time applicant or it is time for me to submit my verification materials.
 What should I submit?

-Because Comic-Con International gets so many applications to attend Comic-Con as a professional, we ask that applicants supply verification materials as proof of occupation in the industry.
+Because Comic-Con receives so many applications to attend as a professional, we ask that applicants supply verification materials as proof of occupation in the industry.
 Verification materials can include credited or uncredited work.
 If the work is uncredited, both proof of employment and job title.
 If you are not sure exactly what to submit, send information that verifies your qualifying job title, position or type of work.
 Here are some suggestions to help you.
 Your own verification documents may not be these exact documents, but use these examples and suggestions as a starting point:

 For credited work: